Is Lymphoma Curable? – Haematological Cancer

 Prognostic factors in Hodgkin’s lymphoma:

-1. Stage of the tumor: In a limited stage disease, the presence of a bulky tumor as detected during staging is a negative predictor of outcome.
+stage disease, the presence of a bulky tumor as detected during staging is a negative predictor of outcome.
 The measurement of bulk is limited to a single largest mass.
 However, it could underestimate the total tumor burden in patients with diffuse disease.
-Spread of HL to extra lymphatic organs is also associated with poor outcome.
+The spread of HL to extra lymphatic organs is also associated with poor outcome.

-6. Beta2-microglobulin: Beta 2microglobulin is a protein secreted in all healthy individuals by B cells and is excreted through kidneys.
+Beta 2 microglobulin is a protein secreted in all healthy individuals by B cells and is excreted through kidneys.
 Since in the case of HL, inflammatory cytokines are high, they stimulate the production of beta 2 microglobulin in large quantities.
 Therefore elevated levels of beta 2 microglobulin usually found in about 5-30% of patients diagnosed, depending on the stage is known to be an important prognostic factor in the relapse of the disease.

-8. Genetic markers or chromosomal aberrations studied in the HRS cells (Hodgkin and Reed Sternberg cells, that are characteristic of HL) such as mutations in bcl2 gene expression (a regulatory protein that regulates cell death or apoptosis, is also associated with poor prognosis
+Genetic markers or chromosomal aberrations studied in the HRS cells (Hodgkin and Reed Sternberg cells, that are characteristic of HL) such as mutations in bcl2 gene expression (a regulatory protein that regulates cell death or apoptosis, is also associated with poor prognosis.

 Prognostic factor in choosing treatment protocol: